 * For both freezer methods, the roasted garlic will keep for about 6 months. *

 Since its existence, garlic has offered dozens of health benefits, so many that it’s often called a “cure-all” food.
 Healthline is a great resource to learn more about why to love and eat garlic.

 And there’s another benefit of roasting garlic — the amazing aroma that will fill your home!
 This is, of course, great weekend cooking!

-- 3 tablespoons Vermouth
+- about 3 tablespoons olive oil

-- salt and freshly ground black pepper
+- salt and pepper

-Preheat the oven to 400 degrees.
+- Preheat the oven to 400°F.

-Unwrap the foil (or uncover your pot) and let the garlic cool until it's comfortable to touch.
+- Place the dish in the preheated 400°F. oven and roast until the garlic is super soft and will easily squeeze out of the skin, about 1 hour, 30 minutes.
+Halfway through the roasting process, at about 45 minutes, open the foil and remove the tops you cut off, as they will cook much faster than the rest.
+Be sure to reseal the foil.
+You will actually see that the cloves are popping out of the skin already.Unwrap the foil (or remove lid) and let the garlic cool until it's comfortable to touch.
 Then squeeze the soft, creamy garlic out of its skin -- or, if you'd like to keep the cloves whole, use a paring knife to help you gently remove them.